 But how expensive is it to be a working (single) mum?
+Or single women who want to have children?
 That’s what I’ve been wondering.

 When I accepted my job I didn’t really work out how much it would cost me.
 I had a basic idea in my head – Hux would need to go to nursery 3 days a week and I was already paying pre-school fees for him and a few extra hours over my free 15 for Elfie – but surely because I’d be, you know, earning a salary, working out how much it would cost me seemed a bit pointless.

 Last night I sat down and calculated the figures involved in re-joining the workforce.
 And honestly?
 I was totally shocked.
 No wonder so many women can’t afford to return to work!
 I’m lucky in that I currently rely on my mum for some of my childcare – as a personal choice I didn’t want my kids to be in a ‘formal’ childcare setting full-time – so they get to have fun at Gagi and Papa’s house as well as their pre-school and nursery.
 And I’m fortunate to not have to pay for two lots of full time fees… but if I had to (as so many women do!) this is what I’d be looking at:

 £1850 Nursery fees for two children – luckily Elfie’s at pre-school now (15 hours free, with a couple of extra sessions on top) and Hux only needs half the week at nursery and at paid for pre-school sessions (THANKS MUM!)

 £480 Monthly train travel in and out of London.
 Half the time the train’s delayed, the other half I have to sit on the floor.
 Therefore this is EXCELLENT value for money *eye roll*